lewislepton/kha-tutorial-series/README.md

 no comments exist in the code, purely because we are working with video.

+any third party ttf files will not be in the projects. you will need to supply your own ttf files

 PATREON
 ------
 if you like the work done for this series [plus others], there is a [PATREON](https://www.patreon.com/lewislepton) available which helps support & keep the channel alive.<br>